kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 I can relate to having this defeatist attitude.
 Always having to ramp up on a new JavaScript technology has affected me negatively and <a href="http://www.kaidez.com/101th-post/">I've written about it</a>.

-But this is how JavaScript is right now...it changes frequently and this change shows no signs of slowing down.
-We all have to keep up.
+But this is how JavaScript is right now and this rapid change shows no signs of slowing down.
+Newly-released JS libs and frameworks are part of this constant change...we all have to keep up.

-Newly-released JS libs and frameworks are part of this change.
-Despite performance concerns, libraries and frameworks solve someone's problem somewhere in the world, so familiarity with them (at least the popular one) represents value.
+Despite performance concerns, libraries and frameworks solve someone's problem somewhere in the world.
+So a developer familiar with them (at least the popular ones) has value.

-A developer familiar with a variety of libs/frameworks has problem solving-power that can be passed on to either their day job boss or freelance clients.
-As a result, the value (or, "paycheck") of the individual developer rises.
+This familiarity gives the developer "problem solving-power": the ability to potentially look at a problem and say "this framework is our solution."
+Day job bosses and freelance clients love this.

-You need to make learning new JavaScript stuff on your time a regular thing, frameworks and libraries included.
-You may think there's nothing to lose if you don't learn them, but there's certainly nothing to gain by <em>not</em> learning them.
+You need to make time to learn new JavaScript stuff, frameworks and libraries included.
+You may think there's nothing to lose by not learning them, but there's nothing to gain by <em>not</em> learning them.
 <h2>The complaints about "unprofessional programming" (whatever that means)</h2>
 However, there are many developers who believe that those who use frameworks and libraries are non-professional "newbies".
 That libs/frameworks should be completely avoided and we should just use vanilla JavaScript, and they're passionate in their belief.